 Personal relationships also improve, due to the personal development and health initiatives, because they’re attending to their own basic human needs.
 As I discuss in Episode 6, people can feel a little anxious or antsy about something, but they won’t know why.
 It’ll just happen.
 From there, they’ll instantly grab onto something outside of themselves to help them feel better.
 This can be a cup of coffee, or tea, or worst drugs/alcohol/medications that pose severe health risks and side-effects.

-If you look at some of the common causes of distresses at the workplace, such as bullying, stress, fatigue, and anxiety, they are eliminated through the wellness programs.
+If you look at some of the common causes of distresses at the workplace, such as bullying, stress, fatigue, and anxiety, they are eliminated through our wellness program in particular.
 Reduced bullying means less time is wasted.
 Less time wasted on conflict resolution allows employees to focus on delivering quality patient care.